 - 1.6.
 WARN Act wrongful termination

-- 2. How Do I File a Wrongful Termination Lawsuit in California?
+- 2. How do I bring a wrongful termination lawsuit in California?

 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.